SAP-samples/teched2022-DT181/exercises/ex1/README.md

 ## Exercise 1.3 Starting the App

-After completing these steps you will have started the generated app.
+After completing these steps we will have started the generated app.

 Besides the common way of starting a CAP service via **cds watch**, another convenient way to start the service and app at the same time is to add an npm script with corresponding parametrization to file package.json of the root folder.